-When listening on IP\ANY, when you enable listening on specific IPs, the user must configure the same TCP port on each IP, because SQL Server Browser returns the first IP/port pair that it encounters. □ Installing, Uninstalling, and Running from the Command Line By default, the SQL Server Browser program is installed at C:\Program Files\Microsoft SQL Server\90\Shared\sqlbrowser.exe.
-If SQL Server 2000 is installed on the computer but not upgraded to Service Pack 3, and if the SQL Server 2000 instance is not being upgraded, SQL Server 2000 should be stopped during SQL Server 2005 installation.
+When listening on IP_ANY, when you enable listening on specific IPs, the user must configure the same TCP port on each IP, because SQL Server Browser returns the first IP/port pair that it encounters. □ Installing, Uninstalling, and Running from the Command Line By default, the SQL Server Browser program is installed at C:\Program Files\Microsoft SQL Server\100\Shared\sqlbrowser.exe.
+If SQL Server 2000 is installed on the computer but not upgraded to Service Pack 3, and if the SQL Server 2000 instance is not being upgraded, SQL Server 2000 should be stopped during SQL Server installation.
 If SQL Server 2000 is running, SQL Server Browser cannot start and claim port 1434, and the installation may fail due to lack of connectivity.
-The SQL Server Browser service is uninstalled when the last instance of SQL Server 2005 is removed.
+The SQL Server Browser service is uninstalled when the last instance of SQL Server is removed.
 Instances of SQL Server 2000 resume their original behavior.
 SQL Server Browser can be started from the command prompt for troubleshooting, by using the -c switch: ■Copy Code <drive>\<path>\sqlbrowser.exe -c ■ Security Account Privileges SQL Server Browser listens on a UDP port and accepts unauthenticated requests by using SQL Server Resolution Protocol (SSRP).
 SQL Server Browser should be run in the security context of a low privileged user to minimize exposure to a malicious attack.
 The logon account can be changed by using the SQL Server Configuration Manager.
 The minimum user rights for SQL Server Browser are the following: - Deny access to this computer from the network - Deny logon locally - Deny Log on as a batch job - Deny Log On Through Terminal Services - Log on as a service - Read and write the SQL Server registry keys related to network communication (ports and pipes) Default Account Setup configures SQL Server Browser to use the account selected for services during setup.
 Other possible accounts include the following: - Any domain\local account - The local service account (not available on W2K platforms) - The local system account (not recommended as has unnecessary privileges) Hiding SQL Server Hidden instances are instances of SQL Server that support only shared memory connections.
-For SQL Server 2005, set the HideInstance flag to indicate that SQL Server Browser should not respond with information about this server instance.
+For SQL Server, set the HideInstance flag to indicate that SQL Server Browser should not respond with information about this server instance.
 SQL Server Browser also supports the SQL Server 2000 method of hiding instances enabled by setting the HideServer option through the server network utility.
 For information about configuring the HideServer option, see "How to: Hide an Instance of SQL Server Database Engine" in SQL Server Books Online.
-Using a Firewall To communicate with the SQL Server Browser service on a server behind a firewall, open UDP port 1434, in addition to the TCP port used by SQL Server (e.g. 1433).
-For information about working with a firewall, see "How to: Configure a Firewall for SQL Server Access" in SQL Server Books Online. □ Change History Release History 14 April 2006 Changed content: Clarified the "Using SQL Server Browser" section to indicate that the list is of connection types that require the SQL Server Browser service.
-Changed content: 5 December 2005 Revised the list describing when the SQL Server Browser service is automatically started.
+Using a Firewall To communicate with the SQL Server Browser service on a server behind a firewall, open UDP port 1434, in addition to the TCP port used by SQL Server (e.g., 1433).
+For information about working with a firewall, see "How to: Configure a Firewall for SQL Server Access" in SQL Server Books Online.
+Bee Also Other Resources Network Protocols and Network Libraries © 2010 Microsoft Corporation.
+All rights reserved.
 SQL Server Configuration Manager Help Connecting Using IPv6